adamabonyi/todoapp/README.md

 - [ ] VR goggles (nothing, would try to use WebXR but displaying web is difficult, maybe try WebXR DOM Overlays, but its only experimental on some browsers)
 - [ ] Drag and drop (**partially**, just need to add DnD - did it many times in the past, updates for order change are prepared on client)
 - [ ] Drag and drop subtasks (**dtto**)
-- [x] Persisted when server restarts (it would be if deployed correctly, now it should, but its not perfect)
+- [x] Persisted when server restarts (it should, but its not perfect)
 - [ ] Locking items (nothing, but adding a lock property and propagating it to other clients should be easy with what I have)

 ## Client